 Fraley’s 1st big league homer lifts Mariners over Angels

-Jake Fraley hit his first major league homer, and the surging Seattle Mariners began a 10-game road trip with a 6-2 victory over the Los Angeles Angels on Thursday night.

-Fraley’s three-run shot to right-center off Griffin Canning (4-4) gave Seattle a 4-2 lead in the fourth inning.
+The drops definitely worked as Fraley hit a three-run shot to right-center.
+That gave the Mariners the lead en route to a 6-2 victory.

+“I never had something like that happen, where the trainer had to bring out eye drops.
+I wanted to get it fixed quick because I was seeing double,” said Fraley, who homered on a 2-2 count and the sixth pitch of the at-bat to give the Mariners a 4-2 lead.
+“You're in the moment, have adrenaline and try to make something happen.
+Having composure was the easy part, getting something out of my eye was the hard part.”

 Kyle Seager also went deep and J.P.
-Crawford had three hits for the Mariners, who have won eight of 11.
+Crawford had three hits for the Mariners, who have won eight of 11 to get back to .500 on the season at 29-29.

+Fraley missed 49 games due to a left hamstring strain, but is 3 for 10 since being activated off the injured list on May 31.
+Manager Scott Servais said he has noticed the improvement in Fraley's swing since his return, and that he does a nice job of being patient.

+“He has created some length in his swing.
+I am happy to see he got that first home run out of the way,” Servais said.
+“He is not in a hurry or jumpy at the plate.
+He is just staying in the moment.”

 Seattle left-hander Justus Sheffield (5-4) struck out seven in 5 2/3 innings.
 He allowed two runs and six hits while improving to 3-1 in his last four starts.